+Portfolio is taken after all coursework is complete.

+MSN 8900 Nurse Leadership Portfolio

+Legal Nurse Consultant (15 Credits)

+Students are required to take the following:

+MSN 7310 Legal Issues in Nursing Practice (Fall I and online only)

+MSN 7320 Practices in the Realm of Nursing and the Law (Fall II and

+online only.
+Includes Clinical Hours)

-Students are required to take the following in online format: MSN 7310 Legal Issues in Nursing Practice (Fall I and online only) MSN 7320 Practices in the Realm of Nursing and the Law (Fall II and online only) MSN 6646 Philosophy and Ethics in Advanced Nursing Roles MSN 7350 Forensic Nursing: Clinical and Legal Implications (Summer I and online only)
+MSN 6646 Philosophy and Ethics in Advanced Nursing Roles MSN 7350 Forensic Nursing: Clinical and Legal Implications

+(Summer I and online only)

+Final Course Requirement: